 Furthermore, if you look closely, you should be able to see seven long wooden channels in Yubatake.
 These channels are called Yudoi (湯樋).
 The size of the Yudoi is 40m x 45cm (W) x 18cm (H).

 The history of collecting Yunohana dates back to the mid-Edo period (around 1790).
 Nowadays, it is collected from Yudoi once every two months.
 As the amount of Yunohana that can be collected per year is limited, how about getting one bottle of Yunohana from the shops as a souvenir?
 The Yunohana in the container is naturally dried in the town’s factory.
-If you do purchase one, remember to check with the staff as to how to use it safely as it contains strong acid.
+If you purchase one, remember to check with the staff on how to use it safely as it contains strong acid.

 If you are just in time for the yearly Yunohana Collection Activity, we highly recommend participating in the event!